mvansh018-rgb/data-analyst-portfolio/AdventureWorks-Sales-Analysis/README.md

 SQL was used to extract insights from the AdventureWorks dataset by performing aggregations, joins, and filtering operations.

-1. Total Sales
+1. Total Sales-
    SELECT CONCAT(ROUND(SUM(SalesAmount)/1000000), ' M') AS TotalSales
    FROM factsales;

-2. Total Profit
+2. Total Profit-
    SELECT CONCAT(ROUND(SUM(Profit)/1000000), ' M') AS TotalProfit
    FROM factsales;

-3. Sales by Year
+3. Sales by Year-
    SELECT d.CalendarYear,
    CONCAT(ROUND(SUM(SalesAmount)/1000), ' K') AS TotalSales
    FROM factsales f